oregonjim/leetv/README.md

 videos are provided in the distribution to get you started, but this is an area intended for customization.
 You can get as fancy or creative as you want here, or you can be done with it in a minute or two.
-The basic idea is to pick a still image and optionally a soundrack, and run them through the ```makevideos``` shell script.
+The basic idea is to pick a still image and optionally a soundtrack, and run them through the ```makevideos``` shell script.
 This will call ffmpeg to create the videos.
 Optionally, you can postprocess with the ```ltv-createbumper``` utility to create animated text effects if you desire to.
 If you don't care about being notified whenever the pool of commercials